syseleven/grav-docs-metakube/pages/04.tutorials/30.how-to-update-ingress-addon-to-ingress-nginx/default.en.md

 ### Change the Helm Chart Repository on the addon ingress options

 Click on the _Add-Ons_ tab of your cluster dashboard.
-Then click on _nginx Ingress Controller_ card.
+Then click on the _nginx Ingress Controller_ card.
 Change the option for _Helm Chart Repository_ to _`https://kubernetes.github.io/ingress-nginx (ingress-nginx)`_ as show in the screenshot below.

 ![Update Helm Chart Repository](update-ingress-helm-repo.png)